cabooster/UDMT/Tutorial.md

 4. Click **Forward Propagate** to start the foreground extraction process.

 5. Wait until foreground extraction is completed for all frames.
+After foreground extraction, check whether all animals are marked with a red mask.
+If many consecutive frames fail to extract an animal (which usually happens with small animals like flies), please increase 'memory frame every' to 10,000.
 Once finished, close the sub-GUI to proceed to the next tab.

 ### 4. Create training dataset